Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Results

 Given the absence of Walrasian equilibria, any pricing rule -- regardless of zonal or nodal pricing -- must balance economic properties such as welfare gains and the participants' lost opportunity costs.
-The currently used Euphemia algorithm leads to welfare losses and is computationally expensive but avoids paradoxically accepted bids.
-Our experiments suggest that non-uniform pricing rules achieve low make-whole payments for paradoxically accepted bids while maintaining the optimal allocation and scaling in polynomial time.
+The currently used Euphemia algorithm leads to welfare losses and is computationally expensive.
+It avoids paradoxically accepted bids but may result in paradoxically rejected bids.
+Our experiments show that the welfare losses of Euphemia exceed the alternative costs of make-whole payments.
+Moreover, non-uniform pricing rules, such as CH pricing, achieve low make-whole payments for paradoxically accepted bids while maintaining the optimal allocation and scaling in polynomial time.
 The findings provide support for non-uniform pricing as it is currently being discussed in the context of the Capacity Allocation and Congestion Management (CACM) Regulations \citep{AllNEMOCommittee.2023.Nonuniform}.
 CH pricing minimizes GLOCs, but our results confirm previous findings that high MWPs are necessary.
 IP pricing, the prevailing rule in U.S. markets, ensures effective congestion signals but requires very high MWPs.
 The Join pricing rule strikes a balance between LLOCs and MWPs, ensuring low side-payments and good congestion signals.

+Finally, we note that a a potential split of the German BZ has raised concerns about long-term regional impacts.
+Literature shows that energy-intensive industries in the south would likely face higher electricity prices, threatening their competitiveness \citep{Growitsch2014, Traber2015}.
+RES providers in the north may benefit from reduced curtailment but could experience lower and more volatile prices, weakening investment incentives \citep{Kunz2015, Hirth2019}.
+A zone split may reduce liquidity in the German futures market, complicating hedging and increasing risk premiums.
+While such distributional aspects are not the focus of our study, they need to be considered when evaluating the effects of a zonal split.